 AFFF Firefighting Foam Lawsuits

-Last updated: April 2, 2026
+Last updated: April 12, 2026

-AFFF firefighting foam lawsuits involve claims that exposure to certain firefighting foams containing PFAS chemicals may be associated with contaminated water, cancer-related illnesses, and other serious health concerns.
+AFFF firefighting foam lawsuits involve allegations that exposure to certain firefighting foams containing PFAS chemicals may be associated with contaminated water, cancer-related illnesses, and other serious health concerns.
 These cases often involve firefighters, military personnel, airport workers, industrial sites, and communities located near contaminated water sources.

 What Is AFFF Firefighting Foam?